 Program memory: Program memory is the maximum size that can be used to store the user application.
-This area is shared with source code memory, being the total area the sum of "program memory" and "source code memory".
-From version 3.40 of MasterTool IEC XE on, the memory has been increased from 6 MBytes to 8 MBytes.
+This area is shared with source code memory, being the total area the sum of (Program Memory + Source Code Memory + Compilation Memory).

 Source code memory (backup): This memory area is used as project backup.
 If the user wants to import the project, MasterTool IEC XE will get the information required in this area.
 Care must be taken to ensure that the project saved as a backup is up to date to avoid the loss of critical information.
-This area is shared with source code memory, being the total area the sum of "program memory" and "source code memory".
+This area is shared with source code memory, being the total area the sum of (Program Memory + Source Code Memory).

 User files memory: This memory area offers another way for the user to store files such as doc, pdf, images, and other files.
 This function allows data recording as in a memory card.
-For further information check User Files Memory.
+For further information check User Files Memory section.